 Geolocation is also affected by Google and Yahoo! image caching.
 Since the open tracker pixels used to relay information about Gmail opens are now cached on Google or Yahoo! servers, you would see the location of Gmail or Yahoo! proxy servers.
 We exclude opens on clients which use image caching from geolocation reports, to avoid reducing the accuracy of the report.

-You can also find a map of your Geolocation report within your Email Analytics tab.
+You can also find a map of your geolocation report within each tracking code.
 The Opens by Country map will show areas with high amounts of opens as darker blue, and lower amounts in lighter blue.
 You can move your mouse along the map to show the exact amount of opens for each country/region.

 The geolocation feature will break down your opens by country, and then by region.
 It will also show you the opens in each country and region broken down by Desktop, Mobile, and Webmail.